Sigismondo Pandolfo Malatesta: Biography

-In his restlessness he betrayed Sforza twice, but he also betrayed his momentary ally against him, Niccolò Piccinino.
+In his restlessness, he betrayed Sforza twice, but he also betrayed his momentary ally against him, Niccolò Piccinino.
 Enmity against Sforza turned into true hatred when his father-in-law bought the signory of Pesaro from Carlo Malatesta.
 Therefore, Sigismondo allied with Pope Eugene IV and the Sforza duke of Milan.
 Later, he was hired by King Alfonso V of Naples, but soon afterwards received money for a condotta to be spent in the service of Florence against Alfonso.
 In 1445 he forced the Neapolitans to raise the siege of Piombino in Tuscany.

 In 1449 his second wife Polissena died under mysterious circumstances.
 Francesco Sforza claimed that Sigismondo had her drowned by one of his servants, but this has remained unconfirmed.
 During his two marriages, he had numerous mistresses, but only two were well known: Vannetta dei Toschi, who bore him a son, Roberto, in 1441, and Isotta degli Atti, who bore him four children: Giovanni (who died in infancy), Margherita (later wife of Carlo di Fortebraccio), Sallustio and Antonia (later the first wife of Rodolfo Gonzaga, Lord of Castiglione delle Stiviere, who beheaded her in 1483 when she was discovered in adultery).

 After 1449 Malatesta served variously under Venice, Florence, Siena, Naples and Sforza himself.
 The Peace of Lodi (1454), from which he was excluded, pushed the major Italian powers against him.
 His territories were repeatedly invaded by Aragonese, Venetian and Papal troops.
 In 1456 Sigismondo married Isotta degli Atti, his long-time mistress, and legitimized their three surviving children; the only son, Sallustio, was declared his heir.
 On 25 December 1460, a famous trial in absentia was held in Rome against Sigismondo.
 Pope Pius II, who considered him guilty of treachery towards Siena arising from his long-running feud with Federico da Montefeltro, Duke of Urbino, excommunicated him, declaring him a heretic and attributing to Sigismondo a series of sins (incest, sodomy against his son Roberto and others) which smeared his reputation for centuries.
 In a unique ceremony, he was canonized into Hell with the curse, "No mortal heretofore has descended into Hell with the ceremony of canonization.
-Sigi shall be the first deemed worthy of such honor."
+Sigi shall be the first deemed worthy of such honour."